gohil-jay/SnC-Blog-Website/README.md

 # SnC-Blog-Website

-This is the repository for mywork on Debate Scociety's blog website, which is currently live on SnC's official website.
+This is the repository for my work on Debate Scociety's blog website, which is currently live on SnC's official website.

 Check out the live website at [DebSoc](https://sncpdpu.com/debsoc/index.html)